 Masks are not required this year.
 They will be offering limited appointments for those wanting to visit privately during off hours.

 15621 Penn Road, Mount Vernon

-The McLean Christmas Tree Farm has over 12 acres of Christmas trees, including Fraser, Douglas, and Nordmann firs, blue and green spruce, and pine.
-You can head out with a wagon and a saw for u-cut, or select from their fresh cut trees.
-Check out their farm animals including donkeys, geese and chickens.
-They accept cash, check or cards (cards do incur a $2 fee).
-Masks and social distancing are required.
-For more information, call 425-891-2366 or visit the McLean Christmas Tree Farm website.
+The McLean Christmas Tree Farm has over 10 acres of Christmas trees, including Fraser, Nordmann, and Douglas firs, and Colorado Spruce in a range of sizes.
+You can head out with a wagon and a saw for u-cut, or select from their fresh-cut trees.
+Be sure to show your kids their farm animals including donkeys, geese and chickens.

 2870 Torpedo Road, Oak Harbor

 If you want to take a little drive and boat ride, Good Boy Farms (formerly Pacific Winds Farm), is the oldest u-cut Christmas Tree farm on Whidbey Island.
 It is a great place to look for a Christmas Tree in Island County.
 They have u-cut and well as fresh-cut noble, Douglas and grand fir, and Norway Spruce.
 Good Boy Farms provides sharp saws for cutting.
 Get your tree shaken out before you leave to remove dead needles and they also have netting services available.

 They have an incredible gift shop with all kinds of decorations, ornaments and gifts When you’re done, stay and snuggle up by the fire with some free cider and relax.
 Don’t forget to take a family photo!
 For more information visit the Good Boy Farms website.